The House System

 - The Form One to Form Four year groups live in dormitories, overseen by a prefect whose study/bedroom is attached to the dormitory.
 Boys in the Lower and Upper Sixth live in their own Study/bedrooms.

 - The House system is a competitive one, as Houses compete with each other in a range of activities such as singing drama, and the full range of sports.
-The Lower Sixth boys are generally involved in the organisation of these inter-house competitions, thus assisting the Upper Sixth.
+The Lower Sixth students are generally involved in the organisation of these inter-house competitions, thus assisting the Upper Sixth.
 This also gives them the training in organisation, assuming responsibility and being leaders.
 All these skills are needed when they become members of the Upper Sixth.

 - Forms One to Four are responsible for cleaning their dormitories, making their beds, taking their clothes to the laundry and generally to help keep the House and its surrounds clean and tidy.
-The Lower Sixth clean their own studies while the Upper Sixth have study boys drawn from Form Twos to help them.
+The Lower Sixth clean their own studies while the Upper Sixth have study boys / girls drawn from Form Twos to help them.